 Steps to register medical devices with the Thai FDA

-- In order to register a medical device in Thailand, a company must first obtain an Establishment License for the manufacture or import of the medical device.
+- To register a medical device in Thailand, a company must first obtain an Establishment License for the manufacture or import of the medical device.

 - The sponsor can apply for Establishment License via manual submission and the Thai FDA issues it.

-- Currently, only people of Thai nationality or local established companies can apply for an Establishment License.
+- Currently, only people of Thai nationality or locally established companies can apply for an Establishment License.

-- Foreign manufacturers have three possibilities to register their medical device in Thailand:
+- Foreign manufacturers have three possibilities to register their medical devices in Thailand:

 - Set up a legal subsidiary entity in Thailand, or